hodamohammadi/Conveyor/fastlane/README.md

 ```
 fastlane android checks
 ```
-Used to check that a build passes all necessary checks. runs `clean assembleDebug test ktlintCheck lintDebug`
+Used to check that a build passes all necessary checks. runs `clean assembleDebug test detekt lintDebug`
 ### android deploy
 ```
 fastlane android deploy